5 Biggest Dog Training Myths

-This month I wanted to address (and maybe put to rest forever!) the dog training myths that I’m asked about on a daily basis!
+Today I wanted to address (and maybe put to rest forever!) the dog training myths that I’m my students ask about on a daily basis!

 MYTH #1: Puppies can’t be trained until they’re 6 months old